 - Implied Acceptance — Accepting payment might be implied acceptance of the settlement terms.
 Even without a signed agreement, the fact that you accept the money can be used to argue that you agree to the settlement.

 - Conditional Acceptance — If you accept the payment with conditions or under protest, you have a stronger case for reopening the claim.
-For example, if you clearly communicate that accepting the payment does not mean you’re agreeing to the settlement terms, you still have room to negotiate.
+For example, if you clearly communicate that accepting the payment does not mean agreeing to the settlement terms, you still have room to negotiate.

 - Written Communication — Any written communication indicating that the payment is accepted but the agreement is not finalized supports your case to reopen the claim.